Reviews You Can Rely On

 Sale, Sale, Sale

 As you already know, one of the best ways to stretch your dollar is to look for clearance pricing.
 Holiday sales in November around Black Friday or Cyber Monday in July on Amazon Prime Day offer big savings opportunities.
 There are also good deals to be had during back-to-school season in August and in the spring, around March, when manufacturers typically release new models.
 As new models drop into the market, older generations get a more appealing price tag.
-The Jabra Elite 8 Active and Jabra Elite 10 are two such buds, that are some of our all-time favorites that you can now find on clearance.
+The Jabra Elite 8 Active and Jabra Elite 10 are two such buds, and they are some of our all-time favorites that you can now find on clearance.

 budget earbuds - as new buds keep coming onto the market, we'll keep on testing them.